-Amyloidosis is a condition that causes an abnormal protein called amyloid to build up in your body.
+Amyloidosis is a group of conditions that cause an abnormal protein called amyloid to build up in the body.
 Amyloid deposits can eventually damage organs and cause them to fail.
 This condition is rare, but it can be serious.

 Sometimes, amyloid collects throughout your body.
 This is called systemic, or body-wide, amyloidosis.

 Most forms of amyloidosis aren’t preventable.
 However, you can manage symptoms with treatment.
 Keep reading to learn more.